thisdot/starter.dev/starters/lit-mobx-vaadin/README.md

 ### Prerequisites
 * Node.js 16.8 or later installed

-### Example Components

-In the `starters/lit-mobx-vaadin/src` directory you will find a few directories organizing the project.
-Files are organized in directories under `src` as such:

-- `api` - contains functions that can be used to contact the Starter.dev API
-- `components` - contains re-usable components used inside of the project
-- `pages` - contains page components that are rendered when certain routes are visited
-- `styles` - contains stylesheets used by multiple components

 ### Development
 - We recommend using the starter.dev CLI to create your own copy of this kit.
 ```bash